ABAP Test Cockpit in the Cloud – What is already possible

-If you use (or intend to use) the SAP BTP ABAP Environment – formerly known as SAP Cloud Platform ABAP Environment – to develop ABAP applications in the cloud and want to establish quality assurance for your cloud-based ABAP developments then you are surely interested in the executing of ABAP Test Cockpit checks over our ABAP custom code in the cloud.
+If you use (or intend to use) the SAP BTP ABAP Environment – formerly known as SAP Cloud Platform ABAP Environment – to develop ABAP applications in the cloud and want to establish quality assurance for your cloud-based ABAP developments then you are surely interested in the execution of ABAP test cockpit checks over our ABAP custom code in the cloud.

 How to execute custom code analysis in the Cloud

-Starting with the SAP BTP ABAP Environment 2011 the SAP Fiori App Custom Code Migration, which is the SAP recommended tool for analysis of your custom code for SAP S/4HANA and cloud, supports also classic custom code analysis projects.
+Custom Code Migration app, which is the SAP recommended tool for analysis of your custom code for SAP S/4HANA and cloud, supports also classic custom code analysis projects.

 If you press Create button in the Custom Code Migration App you can now select a custom code analysis project:

 Under the Advanced Configuration you can restrict custom code analysis and choose which packages you want to analyze:

 After you saved your custom code analysis project, ABAP Test Cockpit will execute custom code analysis and you can examine your ATC results under the Analysis tab by clicking the Analyze Findings button or by clicking directly on the reported “Number of Findings” in the project:

 How to execute CVA checks in the Cloud

 You can also execute SAP Code Vulnerability Analyzer (CVA) checks for your custom code using the custom code analysis project of the SAP Fiori Custom Code Migration app.
 Using SAP CVA in the SAP BTP ABAP Environment is included at no additional licensing fee.

 It works as following.
 Use Create button in the Custom Code Migration App and select a custom code analysis project: